 While GLP-1 RAs and SGLT2 inhibitors both promote weight loss, GLP-1 RAs are recommended in patients with obesity and overweight with weight-related comorbidities, and even in people without type 2 diabetes.
 GLP-1 RAs are an effective weight loss medication in many settings, with a greater reduction than is seen with SGLT2 inhibitors.
-This class is considered to have a high efficacy with regard to A1C reduction, making it an alternative to insulin in some cases.
+This class is considered to have a high efficacy with regard to A1c reduction, making it an alternative to insulin in some cases.

-Learn more about type 2 diabetes.
+Learn more about management guidelines for type 2 diabetes.

-Medscape © 2022 WebMD, LLC
+Medscape © 2023 WebMD, LLC

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Anne L. Peters, Romesh Khardori.
 Fast Five Quiz: Type 2 Diabetes and Obesity and Weight Management - Medscape - Feb 22, 2023.